We're continuing to transition to the new health regions.

 Integrated care

-The new health region structures will support and strengthen integrated care.
+The new health region structures support and strengthen integrated care.
 This includes integration between:

 - primary care and community services, including GPs, pharmacies and voluntary organisations